openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The `descriptor_map` refers to the input descriptor `mDL` and tells the Verifier that there is an ISO/IEC 18013-5:2021 mDL (`format` is `mso_mdoc`) in CBOR encoding directly in the `vp_token` (path is the root designated by `$`).

-When ISO/IEC 18013-5:2021 mDL is expressed in CBOR the `nested_path` parameter cannot be used to point to the location of the requested claims.
-The user claims will always be included in the `issuerSigned` item. `nested_path` parameter can be used, however, when a JSON-encoded ISO/IEC 18013-5:2021 mDL is returned.
+When ISO/IEC 18013-5:2021 mDL is expressed in CBOR the `path_nested` parameter cannot be used to point to the location of the requested claims.
+The user claims will always be included in the `issuerSigned` item. `path_nested` parameter can be used, however, when a JSON-encoded ISO/IEC 18013-5:2021 mDL is returned.

-The following is a non-normative example of an ISO/IEC 18013-5:2021 mDL encoded as CBOR in diagnostic notation (line wraps within values are for display purposes only) as conveyed in the `vp_token`parameter.
+The following is a non-normative example of an ISO/IEC 18013-5:2021 mDL encoded as CBOR in diagnostic notation (line wraps within values are for display purposes only) as conveyed in the `vp_token` parameter.

 <{{examples/response/mdl_iso_cbor.json}}

-In the `deviceSigned` item, `deviceAuth` item includes a signature by the deviceKey the belongs to the End-User.
+In the `deviceSigned` item, `deviceAuth` item includes a signature by the deviceKey that belongs to the End-User.
 It is used to prove legitimate possession of the credential, since the Issuer has signed over the deviceKey during the issuance of the credential.
 Note that deviceKey does not have to be HW-bound.

 In the `issueSigned` item, `issuerAuth` item includes Issuer's signature over the hashes of the user claims, and `namespaces` items include user claims within each namespace that the End-User agreed to reveal to the Verifier in that transaction.

 Note that user claims in the `deviceSigned` item correspond to self-attested claims inside a Self-Issued ID Token (none in the example below), and user claims in the `issuerSigned` item correspond to the user claims included in a VP Token signed by a trusted third party.

 Note that the reason why hashes of the user claims are included in the `issuerAuth` item lies in the selective release mechanism.
-Selective release of the user claims in an ISO/IEC 18013-5:2021 mDL is performed by the Issuer signing over the hashes of all the user claims during the issuance, and only the actual values of the claims that the End-User has agreed to reveal to teh Verifier being included during the presentation.
+Selective release of the user claims in an ISO/IEC 18013-5:2021 mDL is performed by the Issuer signing over the hashes of all the user claims during the issuance, and only the actual values of the claims that the End-User has agreed to reveal to the Verifier being included during the presentation.

 The example in this section is also applicable to the electronic identification Verifiable Credentials expressed using data models defined in ISO/IEC TR 23220-2.